 On Pull Marketing Spend

 If a brand doesn’t create a blueprint that gets their pull marketing spend to about 50 percent of their total marketing mix in 5 years, they’re probably going to die as a brand.

 [AMEX is a great example of a brand focused on adding value to their audience (and potential future customers)].

-When you become a member of American Express OPEN Forum, you start to get a lot of services.
+When you become a member of the American Express OPEN Forum, you start to get a lot of services.
 They created a whole platform that is focused on helping small-medium businesses run more effectively and efficiently.
 So they went a step further from just providing great “informational” value with their content, to also providing a utility and that’s what great pull marketing is all about.

 On Measuring Effectiveness

 If you’re trying to optimize pull marketing for conversions [from day 1], you’ll probably fail.
-If you try to optimize first for engagement, and then optimize some of that engagement towards conversion, that’s when you can potentially succeed.
+If you try to optimize first for engagement and then optimize some of that engagement towards conversion, that’s when you can potentially succeed.